mdda/corenlp-java-server/README.md

 Therefore, this project is written in Java, so that the pipeline can be customized per call, rather than per restart.

-However, rather than get 'involved' with writing extensively in Java, this project takes the simplest approach possible to getting the REST server up-and-running (using [SparkJava](http://sparkjava.com/documentation.html), not to be confused with [Apache-Spark](https://spark.apache.org/)).
+However, rather than get *involved* with writing extensively in Java, this project takes the simplest approach possible to getting the REST server up-and-running (using [SparkJava](http://sparkjava.com/documentation.html), not to be confused with [Apache-Spark](https://spark.apache.org/)).